RnbWd/lrload-chronic/README.md

 `$ node <path-to-chronic-file> <task-name> -dso`

 Clone this repo for an example use case.
-Just run: `node build -ds` and edit the files in `src` - magic will happen :)
+Just run: `node build -ds` (after `npm install`) and edit the files in `src` -- *reactliveload magic will happen* :)

 ## Caveats

-The server is mostly convience and uses es6 templates, so I'd recommend using your own static dev server in the build process.
-If you'd like to run the server, I'd recommend using iojs (the template strings are an easy fix, so submit a pull request or issue if you'd like to use the built-in server).
-The destination folder must also be a simple string for the correct path to show up in the express route (I know, I know).
+The server is mostly convience and uses es6 templates, so non-trivial cases I'd recommend using your own static dev server in the build process.
+If you'd like to run the server for easy dev start-time, iojs is guaranteed to work (the template strings are an easy fix thou, so submit a pull request or issue if you'd like to the dev server in older environment).
+Also, destination folder must also be a simple string for the correct path to show up in the express route (another reason to run your own server).
+This may improve over time, but the static server will probably become it's own module for generic use cases.

-Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files (or weird things will happen).
+Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files (weird things will happen probably, I haven't tried it).

 ## Credits